jsheppard95/MechaCar_Statistical_Analysis/README.md

 can clone this repository, launch RStudio, and open the file `MechCarChallenge.R` for use in the IDE.
-From here, the user should set the working directory to the root of this repository by selecting the "Files" tab of the multi-tool pane, navigating to the root ofthis repository, and selecting "More > Set As Working Directory".
+From here, the user should set the working directory to the root of this repository by selecting the "Files" tab of the multi-tool pane, navigating to the root of this repository, and selecting "More > Set As Working Directory".
 The user can then run snippets of the R file by highlighting desired commands and selecting "Run".
 Note that snippets must run in order for successful completion.